Monday, January 26, 2015

 The Brooklyn Eagle, January 16, 1948, published a legal noticed which named Sangor in a complaint.

-Apparently, Sangor retired to Florida where he passed on January 26, 1953, in Miami Beach.
-A death notice was published in the New York Times, January 29, 1953.
+Sangor passed on January 26, 1953, in Miami Beach, Florida.
+A death notice was published in The New York Times, January 29, 1953.

 Sangor—Benjamin W., on Monday, Jan.
 26, 1953, at Miami Beach, Fla., dear husband of Frances Unger Sangor, beloved father of Jacquelyn Pines, loving grandfather of Susan and Judy Pines.
 Service at Frank E. Campbell, Madison Ave. at 81st St., New York City, Thursday, 12 noon.

 Under the year 1953, DC’s “Other” Comics said: “Ben Sangor dies.
 Frances Sangor, his widow, is listed as co-owner for the next year.”
-There was a widow, Frances Sangor, who died at Good Samaritan Hospital in Dayton, Ohio, on April 1, 1964.
-She was born in 1896.
+Forbidden Adventures: The History of the American Comics Group (1996) said

 Further Reading